sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 ## Publishing as an Individual or on Behalf of a Company [](id=publishing-as-an-individual-or-on-behalf-of-a-company)

 You can publish an app as yourself (an individual) or on behalf of a *company*.
-This determines the who is shown as the app's author and owner.
+This determines who is shown as the app's author and owner.
 Your selection also determines who can access the app behind the scenes, once it's published.

 The default option is publishing on behalf of yourself.
-If you go with this option, your name is shown as the app's author/owner in the Marketplace.
+If you go with this option, your name shows as the app's author/owner in the Marketplace.
 The term *personal app* refers to an app published by an individual.
 That individual is the only one who can manage the personal app.
 Managing an app includes such duties as adding new releases to it, adding new versions of it, and editing its details.